 Our next stop is the second-largest fortress on the Danube River – Petrovaradin, one of the most important strategic points in the perpetual war between the Austro-Hungarian and Ottoman Empires.
 We shall be introduced to the legends of underground passages before we continue to “Serbian Athens”, as the City of Novi Sad is known.

 Next, we will proceed to Budapest.
-After roughly three hours of relaxed, high-way travel, we will arrive in the Hungarian capital.
-Check-in at the hotel and use your free afternoon to walk around on your own or to follow your guide’s recommendation for dinner.
+After roughly three hours of relaxed, highway travel, we will arrive in the Hungarian capital.
+Check in at the hotel and use your free afternoon to walk around on your own or to follow your guide’s recommendation for dinner.

 Overnight: Budapest